HeliosLang/compiler/README.md

 }
 ```

-We are planning to implement a `select` expression that will be used to handle the content of union-type instances:
+We are also planning to implement a `select` expression that will be used to 'unwrap' union-type instances:
 ```golang
 select (expr) {
     case x Datum::Submission { // double-colon to reference the sub-type